jusss/BluetoothConnect/README.md

 4. on andriod, app switcher, back to app
 6. now it pop pair up dialog, pair it!

+# Switch Window
+ 'cause android capture Alt Tab, so, use Alt ` to switch window, hold Alt and ` together will switch window, release tab will choose current window

 -- pair and connect not same thing in archlinux, if you pair it, but it may not be connected, you have to connect by right click on it 'connect', -- on windows 10, in the settings, after pair, it will auto be connected,